NeonGeckoCom/skill-launcher/README.md

 # <img src='./logo.svg' card_color="#FF8600" width="50" style="vertical-align:bottom" style="vertical-align:bottom">Launcher

-Skill used to launch programs and navigate websites
+Browse the web by voice

 ## Description

-This example skill is used to launch desktop applications and browse web pages.
+This skill is used to browse the web.

 ## Examples

 - "Browse to neon.ai"
 - "Navigate to google.com"
-- "Open notepad."
-- "Launch terminal."

 ## Contact Support